-The parliamentary election in Benin was held a few weeks ago, on April 28.
+The parliamentary election in Benin was held a few weeks ago, on April 28 2019.
 In the aftermath, the country witnessed protests, riots, and clashes with security forces as the people called for President Patrice Talon’s resignation.
-They did so because their democracy is under attack.
+They did so because Benin’s democracy is under attack.

 After Benin was granted full autonomy from its colonial ruler, France, in 1960, Benin suffered from military coups in 1963, 1965, 1967, and 1972.
 The last of which was led by Matthieu Kerekou who disbanded all competing political parties and imposed some version of a Marxism-Leninism ideology.
 Three years after, he changed the name to the People’s Republic of Benin as well as the nation’s flag was redesigned to better accompany the ideology.
 Kerekou continued his rule until 1989 when the national banking system collapsed and with the knock-on effects, Kerekou was forced to hold elections.
 The state was renamed the Republic of Benin and Nicephore Sogolo was elected the new president.
 That lasted until 1996 when Kerekou with great support from his Nigerian neighbour at the time, Sani Abacha, won the election which he later would in 2001 as well.